 Industrial and Biological Processes - 100% CO2

-For industrial and biological processes like wood gasification or biological incubators where high levels of CO2 are required, a 10-100% CO2 sensor or device is a good solution.
+For industrial and biological processes like wood gasification or biological incubators where higher levels of CO2 are required, a 10-100% CO2 sensor or device is the best solution.
 For example, our SenseAir K33 ICB or COZIR Wide-Range 20% sensors are in this range.
 In addition, the high-speed CM-1000 Multi Sampling Data Logger is an excellent choice for incubation or industrial scientific applications.

 Another example is the MH-100 Biological Incubator CO2 Sensor.
-It is designed to monitor carbon dioxide levels in cell incubators to manage ideal cell and tissue growth, typically at 5%.
+It is designed to monitor carbon dioxide levels in cell incubators to manage ideal cell and tissue growth, typically at 5% CO2.

-Here are just a few more examples of use cases for carbon dioxide where monitoring is vital:
+Here are a few more examples of use cases for carbon dioxide monitoring:

 With all the different emerging applications compared to products we offer, it might seem confusing as to which one is best for your particular use.
 However, by understanding the proper CO2 range required, you can narrow down the list of sensors or products significantly in order to choose the right device for you.